American Association of Community Colleges: History

 AACC was founded in 1920, originally named American Association of Junior Colleges (AAJC).
+In 1972 the organization renamed itself to the American Association of Junior and Community Colleges (AACJC) and in 1992 to American Association of Community Colleges.

 Since February of 2023, the AACC Board has elected, Tracy Hartzler, president of Central New Mexico Community College, Dawn Lindsay, president of Anne Arundel Community College, Charlotte Warren, president of Lincoln Land Community College, Jermaine Whirl, president of Augusta Technical College, and Lin Zhou, president of Bates Technical College.

 The AACC announced that Drake State President, Dr. Patricia Sims, was elected to the AACC Board.
 In April of 2023, the AACC named Mott Community College President Beverly Walker-Griffea CEO of the Year.
 Dr. Willie E. Smith Sr., Baton Rouge Community College Chancellor, has been elected to serve as an institutional representative for the Board of Directors of the AACC.

 In February 2025, the association’s president and chief executive officer, Walter G. Bumphus, announced he would be retiring at year’s end after 15 years leading AACC.